EAimTY/hummingbird/README.md

 - Compares to setting up a traditional CMS, setting up hummingbird is extremely easy.
 No need to configure the runtime environment or DBMS.
 A configuration file and a git repository as database, those are what running hummingbird needs
 - hummingbird's database is read-only - hummingbird fetches your repo when you call it.
 This makes hummingbird much safer than a traditional CMS
 - hummingbird has much less features than a traditional CMS.
 You should only use hummingbird when you don't need a lot of features.
-- Hummingbird cannot handle frequent repo updates, such as once every minute.
+- hummingbird cannot handle frequent repo updates, such as once every minute.
 You should only use hummingbird when you are updating your content once every hour or less

 ### hummingbird vs GitHub Pages
 - hummingbird is not a static HTML file serve-r.
 You can search keywords in your posts, even adding author and create-time filters on searches.